Nette Documentation Preview

 =============================

-To easily replace the `FileSystem` class with another class for example for testing purposes, use it non-statically:
+To easily replace the class with another one (e.g., a mock) for testing purposes, use it non-statically:

 ```php